adiee5/cx16-neofetch/README.md

 First, you must have the [prog8 compiler](https://github.com/irmen/prog8) (in version 9.8 or bigger) set up and ready for compiling.
 For more information, go to the official page.

 ### Linux
-In Linux, you should create an [alias](https://en.wikipedia.org/wiki/Alias_(command)#Creating_aliases) called `p8compile` that runs `java -jar "/path/to/your/prog8compiler.jar"`, then you can just run `make` command to compile it and `make install` to place the binary into `SHELL-CMDS` folder.
+In Linux, you should create an [alias](https://en.wikipedia.org/wiki/Alias_(command)#Creating_aliases) called `p8compile` that runs `java -jar "/path/to/your/prog8compiler.jar"`, then you can just run `make` command to compile it and `make install` to place the binary into `SHELL-FILES/commands` folder.

 ### Windows
 Before you'll run `compile.bat` script, you'll have to [create an Environment Variable](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0) called `PROG8C` with its value being `"Drive:\path\to\your\prog8compiler.jar"`.
 If you don't want to do that, I guess you can just replace the `%PROG8C%` inside the `compile.bat` script with the path to your compiler.
 Then you can just run `compile.bat`.
-The outputted binary's going to be located in the `SHELL-CMDS` folder.
+The outputted binary's going to be located in the `SHELL-FILES/commands` folder.

 **In all of those cases, remember to also include the filename of the compiler at the end of the path** (if it wasn't obvious)**!**

 ## Usage
-In order to use the program, you'll need to create the `SHELL-CMDS` folder inside your CX16 SD card or Emulator's working directory.
+In order to use the program, you'll need to create the `SHELL-FILES/commands` folder inside your CX16 SD card or Emulator's working directory.
 Then copy your binary to that folder.
 It's recommended to remove the suffix from your binary file's name (if it has it), so that you don't have to type it.
 Now you can run your [`SHELL.PRG`](https://github.com/irmen/cx16shell).
 Then you can simply execute the neofetch by typing `neofetch` in your shell – just like you'd do on any Linux system.

 Note: you cannot run the program from the BASIC interpreter.
 This is probably going to result in your device crashing.